pbinkley/rcb-manual/sections/14-conclusion.md

 taken into account.in the statement of comparisons.
 (See Table LIII on the following. page.)

-The highest production cost at the efficiency point is that of the hectograph&nbsp;{%- include pagebreak.html canvas=357 -%}&nbsp;
+The highest production cost at the efficiency point is that of the hectograph {% include pagebreak.html canvas=357 %}

 TABLE LIII